Page last updated: 29 October 2025

 Economic Impact – Morocco Tourism Statistics 2023

-- Tourism revenues reached $10.3 billion in 2023, a 12% increase compared to the previous year.
+- Tourism revenues reached $11.3 billion in 2024, a 10% increase compared to the previous year.
 This revenue is crucial as tourism is one of Morocco’s main sources of foreign exchange

-- The Moroccan government has set ambitious goals to attract 17.5 million tourists by 2026, aiming to create around 200,000 new jobs in the tourism sector as part of its strategic plans.
+- The Moroccan government has set goals to attract 17.5 million tourists by 2026, aiming to create around 200,000 new jobs in the tourism sector as part of its strategic plans.

 How popular is Morocco as a tourist destination?